isaacyakl/remote-jackbox-player/README.md

 ## To-Do

 -  Text hints are transparent when hidden but are still displaying!
+-  Add a clear button for stream URL
 -  Rename how to pane
 -  Add social share preview
 -  Implement language localization **(I am looking for someone to help with this)**